beeva-enriqueotero/beeva-poc-msbotframework/README.md

 - Use an existing Azure account.
 Or set-up a new one.
 - Recommended to [set-up billing alerts](https://docs.microsoft.com/en-us/azure/billing/billing-set-up-alerts)

-*Note: our free evaluation expires on 1th December 2017*

 ### qnamaker.ai
 - Create new service
 - Train Knowledge Base